rippywow/RippyUI/README.md

 ### How to Install

 Backup your old WTF and Interface Folder, put mine in their place.
+To use custom fonts, rename "Fonts1" or "Fonts2" (whichever you want to use) to "Fonts" and place into your WoW Folder (Not Addons)

 ### How to keep your Keybinds and Macros